osrf/vrx-docker/README.md

 In this README, we will be using some vocabulary that will be clearly defined here.

-* `task` One of the five competition missions.
-Eg. `scan_and_dock`.
+* `task`: One of the major competition tasks.
+Eg. `station_keeping`.

-* `trial` A specific task with a specific set of environmental conditions (e.g., sea state, wind magnitude and direction, lighting, etc.).
+* `trial`: A specific task with a specific set of environmental conditions (e.g., sea state, wind magnitude and direction, lighting, etc.).
 Each task has multiple trials.
 Each trial will have a specific world file associated with it.

-* `trial_number` Each task will have `n` trials.
-Each trial will be labelled with a trial_number, which ranges from `0` to `n-1` inclusive.
+* `trial_number`: Each task will have `n` trials.
+Each trial will be labelled with a trial\_number, which ranges from `0` to `n-1` inclusive.

 To prepare all of the trials for a task, call: